Mywk/Witness/README.md

 - Embedded remote control for desktop (mouse, window view, cmd line, shutdown/sleep/etc..)
 - Add/Remove relays in the webpage instead of statically in the code

+Notes:
+MiLight combo-mode is a way to use two MiLight receivers (groups) to control both the RGB and W at the same time.

+Libraries/NuGet packages used:

+	[MIT License]
+	Metro UI CSS, JQuery, Restup, sqlite-net-pcl, SQLite for Universal Windows Platform, Font Awesome, datetimepicker by Chupurnov Valeriy, iro.js

 Don't expect the commits to be very detailed.
+Want to collaborate?
+Just send me a message using the website below!

 Author: Mywk @ www.TechCoders.Net © 2017

-Libraries/nuget packages used: Metro UI CSS, JQuery, Restup, sqlite-net-pcl, SQLite for Universal Windows Platform, Font Awesome, datetimepicker by Chupurnov Valeriy